Sailmaster 22

-The Sailmaster 22 is a Dutch and American trailerable sailboat that was designed by Sparkman & Stephens as a cruiser and daysailer and first built in 1963.
+The Sailmaster 22 is a recreational keelboat designed by Sparkman & Stephens and first built in 1963.
 It was Sparkman & Stephens design #1743.
 The design was developed into the Seafarer 23 Kestrel in 1963.

 Production

 The boat was initially built in the Netherlands by Werf Gusto in Schiedam and De Vries Lentsch in Amsterdam and imported into the United States by Seafarer Fiberglass Yachts of New York City and then by Sailmaster of Annapolis, Maryland.
 Production was moved to Seafarer Yachts in Huntington, New York in about 1965, who build the boats in a re-purposed supermarket.
 The design is now out of production.

 Design

-The Sailmaster 22 is a recreational keelboat, built predominantly of solid hand-laid fiberglass, with wood trim.
+The Sailmaster 22 is built predominantly of solid hand-laid fiberglass, with wood trim.
 The spars were originally sitka spruce.
 It has a masthead sloop rig, a raked stem plumb stem, a raised counter transom, a keel-mounted rudder controlled by a tiller and a fixed stub long keel with a retractable steel centerboard.
 It displaces 3650 lb and carries 1400 lb of iron ballast.

 The boat has a draft of 5.90 ft with the centerboard extended and 2.33 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor mounted in a lazarette locker, for docking and maneuvering.

 The design has sleeping accommodation for two people, with a double "V"-berth in the bow cabin.
 The galley is located on both sides just forward of the companionway ladder.
 The galley is equipped with a two-burner stove to starboard and a sink and icebox to port.
 Cabin headroom is 53 in.

 The design has a PHRF racing average handicap of 288 and a hull speed of 5.4 kn.